paulrobertlloyd/paulrobertlloyd-content/articles/2024-05-15-indieweb_principles.markdown

 Is ActivityPub an IndieWeb technology?
 Maybe?
 It’s an open standard.
 Whether it’s interoperable, modular and durable, I’ll let others be the judge.
 It’s also difficult to implement, but building a Webmention endpoint is no walk in the park, either.

 Is a website on Squarespace part of the IndieWeb?
 If it’s at your own domain, I guess so.
-But what if Squarespace were to disappear tomorrow (who knows what horrors lie in store [now that it’s set to go private][8]).
-Are you able to export your content, and can it be hosted elsewhere?
-Possibly, but it all feels very proprietary, with a good deal of lock-in (but that’s true of every CMS).
+But what if Squarespace were to disappear tomorrow?
+Who knows what horrors lie in store [now that it’s set to go private][8].
+Would you be able to export your content, and could it then be hosted elsewhere?
+Possibly, but it all feels very proprietary, with a good deal of lock-in (although that’s true of every CMS).

 Is Squarespace an IndieWeb technology?
 Absolutely not.
 It’s closed-sourced, not interoperable or modular, and if you look at the code it generates, hardly built to last.